Longarm Quilting Services

 Hi there,

 My name is Leisha, and I’m guessing that you’re here because you’re interested in getting a quilt machine quilted by me.
 Or maybe you’re just looking around.
 Either way, welcome!!
-I have been longarm machine quilting on a Gammill for over 17 years.
+I have been longarm machine quilting on a Gammill for over 20 years.
 I have a gallery with a wide variety of my quilting work, some of which were done freemotion or freehand, and the rest were done with my Gammill Statler (computer).
 I have also several blog posts with more of my updated work as well.

 • Pricing •

 I offer a variety of Edge to Edge designs, which are quilted by my computer.
-Prices for edge to edge quilting start at $.03 a square inch, and go up to $.04 a square inch depending on the desired density of the design, with a $50 minimum.
+Prices for edge to edge quilting start at $.03 a square inch, and go up to $.04 a square inch depending on the desired density of the design, with a $50 minimum per item quilted.
 I already quilt designs smaller than the suggested design size, to the appropriate scale for the quilt.
 However, upon request I am happy to quilt more densely which could increase the price up to $.04 a square inch.
 Thread is additional charge at $1 per bobbin, and variegated is $2 per bobbin.
 I charge extra for changing thread colors.
 I’m adding new quilting designs all the time, however if you have your eye on a design that I don’t have, let me know.

 I use Omni thread on my machine.
 If you have a particular color you’d like, we need a little extra time to get that ordered.